 Spirilla Bacteria: This type of bacteria is a genus of spiral-shaped bacteria that are gram-negative and flagellated.
-Spirillum minus is an example of spirilla bacteria that are implicated in rat-bite fever.
+Spirillum minus is an example of spirilla bacteria implicated in rat-bite fever.
 This genus consists of free-living aquatic forms of bacteria such as Aquaspirillum and Oceanospirillum.

 Spirochete Bacteria: This arrangement of spiral bacteria resembles long helically coiled cells.
 They are pathogenic and are known to cause serious diseases in humans.
-An example of this type of bacteria is Treponema pallidum which is known to cause syphilis.
+An example of this type of bacteria is Treponema pallidum, which is known to cause syphilis.
 The borellia species cause Lyme disease in humans.

 Other Odd-Shaped Bacteria

-The following odd-shaped bacteria also exist in the world of bacteria which are enumerated below:
+The following odd-shaped bacteria also exist in the world of bacteria, which are enumerated below: